ThomasCanning/jmap-web-client/README.md

 **Important:** Ensure your client domain is added to the server's `ALLOWED_ORIGINS` configuration for CORS to work correctly.
 See [deployment.md](docs/deployment.md) for deployment instructions.

+Local testing

+Run frontend with make local.
+This will look for a backend hosted on 3001

 ## Resources

 - [JMAP Specification (RFC 8620)](https://jmap.io/)